aniasobo/dev-pills/react/react-intro-testing.md

   - `afterEach()` runs after each individual test in a `describe` block.
   - `simulate()` allows to test user events on components such as typing or clicking
 * **Test coverage reporting** (`npm test -- --coverage`) gives a percentage output of how well tests capture written components by checking their line coverage and various possibilities in state.
+* **Fixtures** in testing suites refer to reusable pieces of data that provide mock application data.
+They usually provide consistency across tests for multiple components
+* **Enzyme Simulations** allow us to test the effects of user behavior like button clicks, change events and typing into input